Valaa-Technologies/valaa-vault/README.md

 local-zero supports only `valaa-local:` and `valaa-memory:` schemes, so no remote content can be accessed.
 All content that is created is persisted only locally inside the client browser IndexedDB cache.
-`ValaaSpace` content will thus survive page refreshes but can still be unpredictably lost.
+`valospace` content will thus survive page refreshes but can still be unpredictably lost.
 This can happen for example when the browser clears its cache for new space.

-## Overview - what is ValaaSpace
+## Overview - what is valospace

-Most of the Valaa infrastructure logic lies within the sub-modules of the Inspire client gateway.
-The gateway is a javascript bundle running in the user browsers, serving various Valaa applications to the users.
+Most of the ValOS infrastructure logic lies within the sub-modules of the Inspire client gateway.
+The gateway is a javascript bundle running in the user browsers, serving various ValOS applications to the users.

-These applications are created as combinations of Valaa resources which are stored in a globally shared conceptual `ValaaSpace`.
+These applications are created as combinations of ValOS resources which are stored in a globally shared conceptual `valospace`.
 The physical storage of individual resources varies based on the implementation of their `authority`.
 But as
 1. the resource identifiers are provably, auditably globally unique,
 2. the resources are locateable,
 3. unrestricted cross-references are possible, and
-4. all ValOS resources share the same object model, together these qualities unifies `ValaaSpace` as the most consequential domain for all of ValOS content.
+4. all ValOS resources share the same object model, together these qualities unifies `valospace` as the most consequential domain for all of ValOS content.

-In order to efficiently present these applications to the gateway loads only small parts of the whole ValaaSpace (called `partitions`) inside the user's browser.
+In order to efficiently present these applications to the gateway loads only small parts of the whole valospace (called `partitions`) inside the user's browser.
 It accomplishes this using `event streams`.

 ### Event stream circle of life

 Inspire client connects to selected partitions inside remote `authorities` to receive application and content event streams.
-It then locally interprets these events as Valaa resources which contain the structure, code, UI components and data all together making up the application.
+It then locally interprets these events as ValOS resources which contain the structure, code, UI components and data all together making up the application.
 Inspire then renders these to the user as a fully locally interactive web page.